ArashiWander/Three-Body-Problem/README.md

 ## Tests

-Unit tests can be executed with `pytest`:
+Unit tests can be executed with `pytest` and style checked with `flake8`:

 ```
 pytest
+flake8 threebody
 ```